Before you carry out work in your garden you will need to make sure that you know exactly where the water and gas pipes are in your garden.

 “If you have a friend in groundwork construction, they should be able to give you a few hints and tips on where the pipes will be!”

-”Some places will advise to use a metal detector – this is futile because very few pipes on your property are likely to be made of metal!”
+”Some places will advise using a metal detector – this is futile because very few pipes on your property are likely to be made of metal!”

 “If you are only carrying out surface work in your garden, you should be okay because underground pipes should be at least 450mm down to keep them insulated!”

 How do I find the drainage pipe in my garden?

 If you’re not sure how to find the drainage pipe in your garden, reach out to your local council or contact your local drainage experts.
 They will be able to help you locate the drainage pipe and help with any necessary repairs.